BCDA-APS/bluesky_training/_sources/instrument/install_new_instrument.rst.txt

 Describes the steps to install a new bluesky instrument.

+.. note:: 2025-03-25.
+The entire installation procedure is being redesigned.
+    New repository (and documentation) are here: https://github.com/BCDA-APS/BITS Installation is described (for now) here: https://bcda-aps.github.io/BITS/install.html

 .. note:: These *instructions have been written for workstations running the Linux operating system*.
 They may be used for other operating systems but expect some modifications are necessary.
 One such modification is that the ``libhkl`` library, needed for diffractometer support, is only available for Linux x86_64 host architectures.

 .. warning:: In Linux, use the ``bash`` command shell.
 For more info see `what is bash? <https://bcda-aps.github.io/bluesky_training/reference/_FAQ.html#faq-bash>`__